Agam Kuan: Features

 The structure is 105 ft deep, circular in plan, with a diameter extending over 4.5 m.
 It is brick-encased in the upper half to a depth of 44 ft while the lower 61 ft are secured by a series of wooden rings.
 Covered with moss, the surface structure, which now covers the well and forms its most distinctive feature, has eight arched windows.
 The well was refurbished during the reign of Emperor Akbar and a roofed structure was built around the well.
 This circular structure has been fitted with eight windows which are well placed.

 Grounds

 In addition to the Agam Kuan, the archaeological site features a temple, as well as several ancient and medieval sculptures.
 The Shitala Devi temple is adjacent to the well, and is dedicated to Shitala Devi, which houses the pindas of the Saptamatrikas (the seven mother goddesses).
-The temple is widely venerated for its belief in curing smallpox and chicken pox, and it is also visited by devotees for wish fulfillment.
+The temple is widely venerated for its belief in curing smallpox and chicken pox, and it is also visited by devotees for wish fulfilment.
 The temple's female priest is an uncommon practice.

 A statue of Yaksha of the Mauryan art period stands guard outside the temple.
 It was described earlier by Alexander Cunningham when he visited the site in 1879–80.
-This artifact is not traceable in the present day.
+This artefact is not traceable in the present day.